MEDSL/official-precinct-returns/2016-precinct-president/coverage-notes-2016-precinct-president.md

 and `candidate` values of, for example, `Alabama Republican Party`.
 To calculate vote totals, sum the votes candidates' received on their own lines and from party-line voting.
-  - The data don't yet include write-in votes for president.
-  - No elections to the Alabama House or Senate were held in 2016.

 ## Alaska